librariesio/-Metrics-/measures.md

 * has a contributors file
 * has a pr and issue template
 * activity: rate of activity on project (against rate of ecosystem)
-* activity distirbution (issues, labels, comments, prs, commits), since last release
+* activity distribution (issues, labels, comments, prs, commits), since last release
 * #publishers
 * #committers
 * distribution of commits (nth percentile by nth people)